wcarmon/docs/windows/package_management.md

 1. Has more recent versions than Winget
 1. `Pro`: 10 years older than winget
 1. `Pro`: virus scanning
+1. `Pro`: Do one thing, do it well
 1. Chocolatey is a package on Chocolatey
 1. Usage:
     1. `choco install <package-name> -y`